Business structures and types

 Four main structures

-The four main business structures commonly used by small businesses are:
+The four main business structures commonly used by small businesses in Australia are:

 - Company: a legal entity separate from its shareholders.

 Choosing a structure